mnielLab/esm2_utilities/README.md

 ## Introduction
-This repositiory is guide for installing and using the protein language model (PLM) ESM2.
+This repositiory is a guide for installing and making sequence encodings using the protein language model (PLM) ESM2.
 ## Installation
 To install ESM2 you will need a python installation.
 For easy GPU utilizaiton, we will use python within conda.
 Conda can be installed from here: https://docs.anaconda.com/miniconda/install/